ropensci/GSODR/cran-comments.md

 This is a new minor release

-## Major changes

-- Remove ability to export files from `get_GSOD()` to slim down the package dependencies and this functions parameters.
-Examples of how to convert to a spatial object (both _sp_ and _sf_ are shown) and export ESRI Shapefiles and GeoPackage files are now included in the vignette.

-- As a result of the previous point, the _sp_ and _rgdal_ packages are no longer Imports but are now in Suggests along with _sf_ for examples in the GSOD vignette.

 ## Bug fixes

-- Fix a nasty bug where GSOD files downloaded using Windows would not untar properly.
-This caused the `get_GSOD()` function to fail.

-- Correct options in "GSODR use case: Specified years/stations vignette" on line 201 where `file` was incorrectly used in place of `path`.

-- Correct documentation for `reformat_GSOD()`
+- Introduce a message if a station ID is requested but files are not found on the server.
+This is in response to an inquiry from John Paul Bigouette where a station is reported as having data in the inventory but the files do not exist on the server.

+- Fix bug that removed a few hundred stations from the internal `GSODR` database of stations in the `data-raw` files.

 ## Minor changes

+- Clarify the reasons for errors that a user may encounter when running package

 - Update internal databases of station metadata

-- Faster installation by including figures for vignettes rather than building on-the fly

 ## Reverse dependencies